-Table A, Statewide Data of SAKs, by County, provides the data for the section 844G-3 annual report.
-Following each data element below is a clarification of the data as established by HSART members.
+Table A, Statewide Data of SAKs, by County, provides the data for the annual report required by section 844G-3, HRS.
+Following each data element below is a clarification (in italics) of the data as established by HSART members:

-- (1) The number of sexual assault evidence collection kits collected in each county.
-Which means SAKs collected for sexual assaults reported and not reported to law enforcement agencies. - (2) The number of reported sexual assault evidence collection kits collected in each county.

-Which means SAKs collected for sexual assaults reported to law enforcement - (3) The number of unreported sexual assault evidence collection kits collected in each county. - Which means SAKs collected for sexual assaults not reported to law enforcement agencies.

-agencies.

-(4) The number of reported sexual assault evidence collection kits that were submitted to an accredited and approved DNA laboratory for analysis.

-Which means the total number of SAKs submitted for DNA analysis during the reporting period, regardless of when the SAKs were collected or the testing status of the SAKs (e.g., SAK is in process of testing or testing was completed).
+- (1) "The number of sexual assault evidence collection kits collected in each county" means the combined number of SAKs collected for sexual assaults reported and not reported to law enforcement agencies. - (2) "The number of reported sexual assault evidence collection kits collected in each county" means the number of SAKs collected for sexual assaults reported to law enforcement agencies. - (3) "The number of unreported sexual assault evidence collection kits collected in each county" means the number of SAKs collected for sexual assaults not reported to law enforcement agencies. - (4) "The number of reported sexual assault evidence collection kits that were submitted to an accredited and approved DNA laboratory for analysis" means the total number of SAKs submitted for DNA analysis during the reporting period, regardless of when the SAKs were collected or the testing status of the SAKs (e.g., SAK is in process of testing or testing was completed).
 This number may include SAKs collected prior to the reporting period but submitted for DNA analysis during the reporting period.

-"Submitted" means possession of the SAK has been relinquished by the agency for direct delivery to an accredited and approved DNA laboratory for DNA analysis.

-For the Honolulu Police Department (HPD), when testing will be completed by the HPD Scientific Investigation Section (SIS) lab, "submitted" means when possession of the SAK is relinquished by the HPD evidence specialist and the SAK is placed into the HPD-SIS evidence vault.
+"Submitted" means possession of the SAK has been relinquished by the agency for direct delivery to an accredited and approved DNA laboratory for DNA analysis, provided that for the Honolulu Police Department (HPD), when testing will be completed by the HPD Scientific Investigation Section (SIS) lab, "submitted" means when possession of the SAK is relinquished by the HPD evidence specialist and the SAK is placed into the HPD-SIS evidence vault.

-- (5) Of the reported sexual assault evidence collection kits submitted2 to an accredited and approved DNA laboratory for analysis, the number for which analysis has been completed.

-Which means SAKs that have been returned to the submitting agency with DNA analysis results and reports, regardless of when they were submitted for DNA analysis.
-This may include SAKs submitted for DNA analysis prior to the reporting period for which results were returned during the reporting period. - (6) The number of reported sexual assault evidence collection kits that were not submitted to an accredited and approved DNA laboratory for analysis.
-Which means SAKs collected during the reporting period (as indicated in Item 2 of Table A), where a decision has been made to not submit the SAK for DNA analysis.
-Table B lists the justification, by county, as to why the SAKs were not submitted for analysis. - (7) The number of sexual assault evidence collection kits disposed of in each county, pursuant to section 844G-4.

-Which means SAKs for cases not reported to law enforcement agencies that have been disposed of. - (8) The number of sexual assault evidence collection kits disposed of in each county, for reasons not provided in section 844G-4, and the reason for disposal.

-Which means SAKs for cases reported to law enforcement agencies that have been disposed of.
-The reason for disposal will be listed in Item 8A of Table A.
+- (5) Of the reported sexual assault evidence collection kits submitted to an accredited and approved DNA laboratory for analysis, "the number for which analysis has been completed" means the number of SAKs that have been returned to the submitting agency with DNA analysis results and reports, regardless of when they were submitted for DNA analysis.
+This may include SAKs submitted for DNA analysis prior to the reporting period for which results were returned during the reporting period. - (6) "The number of reported sexual assault evidence collection kits that were not submitted to an accredited and approved DNA laboratory for analysis" means the number of SAKs collected during the reporting period (as indicated in Item 2 of Table A), where a decision has been made to not submit the SAK for DNA analysis.
+Table B lists the justification, by county, as to why the SAKs were not submitted for analysis. - (7) "The number of sexual assault evidence collection kits disposed of in each county, pursuant to section 844G-4, HRS," means the number of SAKs for cases not reported to law enforcement agencies that have been disposed of. - (8) "The number of sexual assault evidence collection kits disposed of in each county for reasons not provided in section 844G-4" means the number of SAKs for cases reported to law enforcement agencies that have been disposed of.
+The reason for disposal is listed in Item 8A of Table A. - (9) "All reasons any kit was in an entity's possession for longer than the periods allowed under section 844G-5" means explanations for a sexual assault evidence collection kit being in an agency's possession longer than allowable time limits specified in section 844G-5.